-of yes/no answers to certain interrelated propositions (a 'view'), issue-wise majority voting may fail to produce consistent collective 'views;' see Guilbaud (1952) and Kornhauser and Sager (1986).
-Consistency is guaranteed only in those cases in which the aggregation problem has the structure of a median space; see Barthélémy and Monjardet (1981) and Nehring and Puppe (2007).
+In the context of preference aggregation, pairwise majority voting often fails to produce unambiguous outcomes because a Condorcet winner might not exist.
+Similarly, in the general judgement aggregation problem where each social outcome is described as a pattern of yes/no answers to certain interrelated propositions (a 'view'), issue-wise majority voting may fail to produce consistent collective 'views;' see Guilbaud [14] and Kornhauser and Sager [16].
+Consistency is guaranteed only in those cases in which the aggregation problem has the structure of a median space; see Barthélémy and Monjardet [4] and Nehring and Puppe [33].

 Does this mean that the very idea of majoritarian aggregation is ill-defined outside median spaces?
 Does 'inconsistency' imply 'impossibility'?
 One can arrive at this conclusion from a reading of the Arrovian tradition in social theory and judgement aggregation, especially if one takes the well-known issue-wise independence condition as non-negotiable.
-William H. Riker, for example, has influentially argued that, "when no Condorcet winner exists, majority rule is theoretically confused and practically inadequate" (Riker, 1982, p.xiii).
+William H. Riker, for example, has influentially argued that, "when no Condorcet winner exists, majority rule is theoretically confused and practically inadequate" [36, p. xiii].

 But, we submit, such a pessimistic conclusion need not be warranted.
 Rather than looking for 'the' uniquely defined majority view, it is sensible to be more modest and look for views that are at least adequate from a majoritarian perspective.
-In this vein, for example, Hervé Moulin has suggested that "a Condorcet consistent voting rule chooses a way to live with the paradox: when a Condorcet winner does not exist, it picks a reasonable substitute" (Moulin, 1988, p.
-231).
+In this vein, for example, Hervé Moulin has suggested that "a Condorcet consistent voting rule chooses a way to live with the paradox: when a Condorcet winner does not exist, it picks a reasonable substitute" [29, p.
+231].
 Yet, apart from the discussion of the pros and cons of specific properties of different voting rules, there has been surprisingly little discussion in the literature of what exactly should count as a 'reasonable substitute' in this context.
 Here, we provide such a criterion, Condorcet admissibility.
 Equipped with this criterion, a majoritarian can sidestep impossibility, but may have to live with indeterminacy.